pughlab/pipeline-suite/README.md

   - gatk_input_config.yaml, can be generated using shared/create_bam_yaml.pl

 - tool configs:
+  - all tool configs must specify:
+    - desired versions of tools
+    - reference (file or directory) and ref_type (hg19 or hg38)
+    - path to desired output directory (initial run or resumed run)
+    - optional steps (mark_dup; del_intermediate; create_output_yaml; dry_run), either Y or N
+    - HPC driver (for job submission)
+    - memory and run time parameters for each step

   - bwa_tool_config.yaml, specifies:
-    - desired versions of tools (bwa, samtools, picard)
     - path to bwa-indexed reference
-    - path to desired output directory (initial run or resumed run)
     - sequencing centre and platform
-    - optional steps (mark_dup; del_intermediate; dry_run), either Y or N
+    - optional steps: mark_dup (either Y or N)
-    - memory and run time parameters for each step (separate for tumour/normal)
   - gatk_tool_config.yaml, specifies:
-    - desired versions of tools (gatk, samtools, picard)
-    - path to reference genome
+    - path to reference genome (requires .fa, .dict and .fai files)
-    - path to desired output directory (initial run or resumed run)
     - path to target intervals (exome capture kit, if defined)
+    - path to dbSNP file (if undefined, a default will be used)

+  - star_tool_config.yaml, specifies:
+    - path to STAR reference directory
     - sequencing centre and platform
-    - optional steps (del_intermediate; dry_run), either Y or N
+    - optional steps: mark_dup (either Y or N)
-    - memory and run time parameters for each step
+  - rna_variantcall_config.yaml, specifies:
+    - path to reference genome (DNA; requires .fa, .dict and .fai files)
+    - path to funcotator_db

 ## Running a pipeline
 If you are running these pipelines on the cluster, be sure to first load perl!